Supporting someone who is approaching the end of their life

 Many people cope with help and support from family and friends.
 Others find it helps to talk to someone who is trained to listen, such as your doctor or a bereavement counsellor.

 You might find it helpful to speak to other people who have lost a loved one.
-You could meet people at a support group, on our online community, or talk to someone through our one-to-one support service.
+You could meet people at a support group, join our online community, or talk to someone through our one-to-one peer support service.

 The following organisations might help you.